-Benzodiazepines are prescribed to treat anxiety and sleep problems.
-Doctors often prescribe them for a short time if other treatment isn't working.
+Benzodiazepines are prescribed to treat many conditions including severe anxiety, alcohol withdrawal symptoms and muscle spasms.
+Doctors usually prescribe them for a short time and only if other treatment isn't working.

 What conditions are benzodiazepines used for?

-Benzodiazepines have a calming, relaxing effect.
-They work by reducing the activity of the brain and slowing down messages going between the brain and the body.
-Because of this calming, relaxing effect, they are used to treat a number of conditions, such as.
+Benzodiazepines have a calming, relaxing effect, and are used to treat a number of conditions, such as:

-- Anxiety, agitation or panic attacks if other treatments are not working.
+- severe anxiety, agitation or panic attacks if other treatments are not working

-- Insomnia (sleeping problems) if other treatments are not working.
+- severe insomnia (sleeping problems) if other treatments are not working

-- To relax and/or sedate people who are having certain medical investigations or operations.
+- to relax and/or sedate you during certain medical procedures or operations

-- The symptoms of alcohol withdrawal in people who have stopped drinking.
+- to reduce the symptoms of alcohol withdrawal if you have stopped drinking

-- The treatment of epileptic fits (seizures) as they are useful where a quick effect is needed.
+- epileptic fits (seizures) if a quick effect is needed.

 Are benzodiazepines safe to take?

-It is usually safe to take benzodiazepines, as prescribed by your doctor.
-For conditions like anxiety and insomnia, its best to use benzodiazepines for a short time.
-Ongoing, continuous use for longer than 2 to 4 weeks is not recommended.
+It is usually safe to take benzodiazepines as prescribed by your doctor.
+For anxiety and insomnia, it's best to use benzodiazepines for a short time only.
+Ongoing use for longer than 2–4 weeks is not recommended.

-- Also, your body gets used to it quickly, and after this time it is unlikely to have the same effect.
+- Your body gets used to benzodiazepines quickly and after 2–4 weeks it's unlikely they will have the same effect.

-- This does not happen if you take benzodiazepines occasionally every now and again, or only for less than 2 to 4 weeks.
+- This doesn't happen if you take benzodiazepines every now and again, or for less than 2–4 weeks.

-- If you have been using benzodiazepines everyday for a prolonged period, your doctor could recommend that you reduce your dose gradually when it is time to stop taking it.
-This is to reduce the risk of you experiencing withdrawal effects.
+If you have been using benzodiazepines every day for a long time, your doctor could recommend you reduce your dose gradually when it is time to stop taking it.
+This is to reduce the risk of withdrawal effects.

-Extra care is needed when taking benzodiazepines because it can cause sleepiness and affect your concentration.
+You need to take extra care when taking benzodiazepines because they can cause sleepiness and affect your concentration.

 - Risk of falls

-The following links provide further information on benzodiazepines.
-Be aware that websites from other countries may contain information that differs from New Zealand recommendations.
+The following links provide further information about benzodiazepines.
+Be aware that websites from other countries may have information that differs from New Zealand recommendations.